 Mr. Patterson is listed as an Indiana Super Lawyer in the area of personal injury law and has been named a Top 50 Indiana Lawyer for the past twelve consecutive years.
 Mr. Patterson has received an “AV” Rating by Martindale Hubbell and was named the 2007 Indiana Trial Lawyer of the Year by the Indiana Trial Lawyers Association.
 Mr. Patterson is also listed in the Best Lawyers in America in personal injury law and was designated by Best Lawyers as Indianapolis Personal Injury Lawyer of the Year in both 2020 and 2024.

 J.D., Indiana University School of Law - Bloomington, 1993

 Purdue University, 1985-1987

-Mr. Patterson is a Fellow in the American College of Trial Lawyers where he serves as Indiana State Committee Chair.
-He is past president of the Indiana Chapter of the American Board of Trial Advocates.
-He serves on the Indiana Supreme Court Rules Committee.
-He is a sustaining member of the Indiana Trial Lawyers Association and serves on its Board of Directors.
+Mr. Patterson currently serves on the Indiana Judicial Nominating Commission and the Judicial Qualifications Commission.
+He also serves on the Indiana Supreme Court Rules Committee.
+He is a Fellow in the American College of Trial Lawyers where he served as Indiana State Committee Chair and is past president of the Indiana Chapter of the American Board of Trial Advocates.
+He is a sustaining member of the Indiana Trial Lawyers Association and serves on its Executive Committee.
 He is a member of the American Association for Justice, the Indianapolis Bar Association and the Boone County Bar Association, for which he served as President in 2000.